react-dates/react-dates/README.md

 #### DayPickerRangeController
 The `DayPickerRangeController` is a calendar-only version of the `DateRangePicker`.
 There are no inputs (which also means that currently, it is not keyboard accessible) and the calendar is always visible, but you can select a date range much in the same way you would with the `DateRangePicker`.
 You can control the selected dates using the `startDate`, `endDate`, and `onDatesChange` props as shown below.
-Similarly, you can control which input is focused with the `focusedInput` and `onFocusChange` props as shown below.
-The user will only be able to select a date if `focusedInput` is provided.
+Similarly, you can control which input is selected with the `selectedInput` and `onFocusChange` props as shown below.
+The user will only be able to select a date if `selectedInput` is provided.

 Here is the minimum *REQUIRED* setup you need to get the `DayPickerRangeController` working:
 ```jsx